nkleemann/scalez/README.md

-# scalez :notes:
+# scalez

-Stay in key and explore scales while staying in your comfy shell.
+Stay in key, explore and listen to scales while staying in your comfy shell.

 ```
 $ scalez d# blues